yeminghui/yeminghui.github.io/_pages/about.md

 I am generally interested in Reinforcement Learning (RL) and their application to Robotics.

 [//]: # (To state my research plan and demonstrate my research skills, I wrote a **research proposal** on [Efficient Vision-Based Reinforcement Learning for Physical Robots]&#40;https://yeminghui.github.io/assets/files/Research_Proposal_Minghui_Ye.pdf&#41;.
 I am also open to related topics including but not limited to: )
+- World Models
-- Reinforcement Learning
+- Multi-task Learning
 - Uncertainty Quantification
-- Vision-Based Control

 ## Publications